pombredanne/invoke-release/README.md

 ## Integrating Invoke Release into Your Project

 If you have created a new Eventbrite service or library, or you're improving an old one without Invoke Release support, integrating Invoke Release is easy.
+Be sure to read [Installing Invoke Release Tools](#installing-invoke-release-tools) if you have not yet installed the Eventbrite Command Line Release Tools or if the `invoke` command is not working.

 As a prerequisite, your Python home module _must_ have a module named `version.py` with, at least, a `__version__` variable defined.
 This variable must also be imported in the `__init__.py` file of the home module.
 For an example